 - Limit your amount of news intake.
 If possible, check in with the latest updates in the morning on TV or in the press and avoid rolling news channels – especially before you go to bed.
 Rolling news makes bad news relentless.

 2. Try and avoid Twitter and other social media with its non-experts, opinions and gossip.

 3. In times of national crisis we are pretty lucky to have the measured tones of the BBC and Sky News.
 Here’s a link to their news pages. https://www.bbc.co.uk/news https://news.sky.com/uk

 4. Just do what you can.
 This crisis is beyond your control and I understand how hard that is for many people to hear, especially those who are driven to try and keep control.
 Just do your bit.
 Check in with the elderly and vulnerable and see if you can help them.

 Follow scientific advice by checking the NHS website – https://www.nhs.uk/conditions/coronavirus-covid-19/

 Keep your hands clean and your heart calm

-6) But have fun too.
+6) Remember to have fun too.
 The secret of happiness, according to Professor Paul Dolan, a world authority on what makes people happy, is this: ‘Every day – purpose and pleasure’.
 Spend time working or helping someone else.
 Then spend time rewarding yourself with a simple pleasure.
-Simple pleasures are TV, reading, board games, card games, digital games, planting seeds for summer salads or veg, preparing, then enjoying a favourite meal or drink.
-Now you have time to bake.
+Simple pleasures are TV, reading, board games, card games, digital games, gardening or planting seeds, researching, preparing, then enjoying a favourite meal or drink.

 Read more about Professor Dolan and his work on https://pauldolan.co.uk/